 The United States has employed the conscription of military service members as far back as the Revolutionary War and as recently as the Vietnam War.
 What most people now know as the draft or Selective Service came into existence in 1940 via the Selective Training and Service Act.
 The first peacetime draft in the United States, it required men 21-36 (18-65 once the U.S. entered WWII) to register with local draft boards.
 Though women have served in the U.S. military for many years, and more recently in combat, they have never been subject to the draft.
 A BETTER PEACE welcomes back Kara Dixon Vuic to discuss her study of the topic and the recent decision of the Biden administration to move the discussion out of the Supreme Court and into Congress.
 She joins our Editor-in-Chief, Jacqueline Whitt, in the virtual studio as they discuss the history behind women’s exclusion from the draft.
 They examine the legal arguments, social and ethical norms involved, as well as some of the strange alliances of recent years as the conversation continues.

 It’s a two-for-one on A BETTER PEACE this week.
-Kara Dixon Vuic and Jason Vuic join Michael Neiberg in the studio for our ongoing ON WRITING series.
+Kara Dixon-Vuic and Jason Vuic join Mike Neiberg in the studio for our ongoing ON WRITING series.
 Kara and Jason share their varied approaches to writing and discuss what literary collaboration looks like in their house.
-Two very different authors that write on different topics […]
+Two very different authors that write on different topics discuss their takes on research, their writing styles and reading each other’s drafts.

 They’re outgoing.
 They’re adventurous.
 They want to do something for the war effort.
 They want to do their bit.
 While contemporary conversations about women and the military focus on the extent to which women are or should be integrated as service members, this is but one perspective.
 Women have been associated with militaries in various […]